filosofo33/summary-of-large-files/README.md

 ```

 ## API Configuration
-The tool requires a local LLM API running on port 1234.
-But you could also use an external API.
+The tool requires a local LLM API running on port 1234., you could also use an external API, but a local one is preferred because of costs because we are working with very big pdf files.

 ## Text Processing Rules
 - Sections are identified by font size > 13
 - Minimum 35 words required for summarization
-- Text chunks limited to 1900 words per API call
+- Text chunks limited to 1900 words per API call so you are not exceeding with your tokens the context wimdow

 ## Error Handling
 - JSON decode error management